 Subtitles and Transcript

 0:36 Before I can do that I've got to tell you about sliced bread, and a guy named Otto Rohwedder.
 Now, before sliced bread was invented in the 1910s I wonder what they said?
-Like the greatest invention since ... the telegraph or something.
+Like the greatest invention since the telegraph or something.
 But this guy named Otto Rohwedder invented sliced bread, and he focused, like most inventors did, on the patent part and the making part.
 And the thing about the invention of sliced bread is this -- that for the first 15 years after sliced bread was available no one bought it; no one knew about it; it was a complete and total failure.
 And the reason is that until Wonder came along and figured out how to spread the idea of sliced bread, no one wanted it.
-That the success of sliced bread, like the success of almost everything we've been talking about at this conference, is not always about what the patent is like, or what the factory is like -- it's about can you get your idea to spread, or not.
-And I think that the way you're going to get what you want, or cause the change that you want to change, to happen, is that you've got to figure out a way to get your ideas to spread.
+That the success of sliced bread, like the success of almost everything we've talked about at this conference, is not always about what the patent is like, or what the factory is like -- it's about can you get your idea to spread, or not.
+And I think that the way you're going to get what you want, or cause the change that you want to change, to happen, is to figure out a way to get your ideas to spread.

 1:43 And it doesn't matter to me whether you're running a coffee shop or you're an intellectual, or you're in business, or you're flying hot air balloons.
 I think that all this stuff applies to everybody regardless of what we do.
 That what we are living in is a century of idea diffusion.
 That people who can spread ideas, regardless of what those ideas are, win.
-And when I talk about it I usually pick business because they make the best pictures that you can put in your presentation, and because it's the easiest sort of way to keep score.
+When I talk about it I usually pick business, because they make the best pictures that you can put in your presentation, and because it's the easiest sort of way to keep score.
 But I want you to forgive me when I use these examples because I'm talking about anything that you decide to spend your time to do.

 3:46 But the product in the blue box in the center is my poster child.
-Right.
 I go to the deli; I'm sick; I need to buy some medicine.
 The brand manager for that blue product spent 100 million dollars trying to interrupt me in one year.
-100 million dollars interrupting me with TV commercials and magazine ads and spam and coupons and shelving allowances and spiff -- all so I could ignore every single message.
+100 million dollars interrupting me with TV commercials and magazine ads and Spam and coupons and shelving allowances and spiff -- all so I could ignore every single message.
 And I ignored every message because I don't have a pain reliever problem.
 I buy the stuff in the yellow box because I always have.
 And I'm not going to invest a minute of my time to solve her problem, because I don't care.

 4:22 Here's a magazine called "Hydrate."
 It's 180 pages about water.